Weeton-with-Preese: History

 By 1522, the estate had expanded to include the manors of Treales, Wesham, Out Rawcliffe, Little Marton, Greenhalgh, Plumpton and other lands.
 On 4 October 1637, William, 6th Earl of Derby, surrendered to James, Lord Strange, the manor of Weeton and various other ones, to enable him to make leases.

-In 1670, a charter from Charles II granted Weeton an annual fair for the sale of cattle and small wares to take place on the Tuesday and Wednesday following Trinity Sunday Tolls were to be paid to the Earl of Derby and are recorded in the Bailiff ’s Accounts for the manor from 1682 (they amounted to £4 12s in that year).
+In 1670, a charter from Charles II granted Weeton an annual fair for the sale of cattle and small wares to take place on the Tuesday and Wednesday following Trinity Sunday.
+Tolls were to be paid to the Earl of Derby and are recorded in the Bailif's Accounts for the manor from 1682 (they amounted to £4 12s in that year).
 During the seventeenth century, a weekly fair also took place in the parish.
 The Trinity fair began to falter in the 1920s as local cattle-farmers sought richer markets for their stock.
 The fair was eventually reduced to a huddle of bring-and-buy stalls on the triangular "goose green" at the centre of the village, and was eventually replaced by the annual Gala.

 The village also had a windmill, Weeton Windmill, which was built in 1812.
 It fell into disrepair and was demolished in the 1950s.

 One of the most notable local families were the Jollys of Mythop who dominated village life for more than three hundred years.
 Members of the family were largely responsible for the draining of Marton Mere in the eighteenth century.
-Their most renowned son was Edward Jolly (1664–1738) declared Master of Mythop in 1715 for his exploits in the Battle of Preston (known colloquially as the Preston Fight).
+Their most renowned son was Edward Jolly (1664–1738) declared Master of Mythop in 1715, for his exploits in the Battle of Preston (known colloquially as the Preston Fight).
 The family was also related to Major James Jolly, Oliver Cromwell's Provost-Marshal General for Lancashire, and Thomas Jolly, founder of Congregationalism.